My First Time in Florence: What I Loved, Regretted, and Would Do Differently

 Borgo dei Greci 7/r, Florence

 On our most fun day in Florence, when we just wandered, we stopped here for lunch.
 It was on a relatively quiet street (though I hilariously timed the top left photo below to make it look like it was crazy busy).
 Great food in a nice, calm atmosphere.
 Someone had recommended a Hugo cocktail to me as the “hip drink of the year,” so of course I tried it.
 I was excited to have a new “signature drink” (not that I have an old one).
 Unfortunately, I hated it!
 Tasted like weed juice to me.
-But give it a shot, maybe you’ll like it!
+But hey, maybe that’s your thing?

 Hugo ingredients